djGLiTCH/MAME-LUA-SCRIPT-STATE-OUTPUTS/README.md

 ### Option 1: Automatic Installation (Recommended)
 We provide a custom desktop app to streamline the installation and ensure all files are placed in the correct directories automatically.
 This will automatically update both MAME and your relevant Output Program(s).
 We highly recommend this app be used to install and configure your build.

 > ℹ️ **Which app do I use?** Today, that app is the **MSOP Configurator**, which installs MSOP Plugin v8 for **MAME 0.200 to 0.288**.
-Its successor, **MESH (Modern Emulator State Hub)**, is still in private beta testing and not yet publicly available; when it is released (targeting mid-August 2026) it becomes the recommended app, and it is **required** for MSOP Plugin v9 on **MAME 0.289+**.
+Its successor, **MESH (Modern Emulator State Hub)**, is still in private beta testing and not yet publicly available; when it is released (see the release window at the top of this page) it becomes the recommended app, and it is **required** for MSOP Plugin v9 on **MAME 0.289+**.
 Existing MSOP Configurator installs will receive a final v1.1.0 update that assists with the migration.
 The workflow below is the same in both apps, and MESH additionally drives your light guns and LED lighting natively, with no external hooker program installed at all.

 1. Download the latest version of the app, extract the executable, and run it.
 2. Follow the on-screen prompts.
 The tool will automatically clean out old conflicting scripts and copy the latest plugin framework files directly into your MAME and relevant Output Program(s) directories.